General

 Source: Repatriation and Departure Service, Inflow and departure figures, available in Dutch at: https://bit.ly/3CuZi6Y.

-Border detention: Pursuant to Article 6(1) and (2) of the Aliens Act, the third-country national who has been refused entry when he or she wants to enter the Schengen area at the Dutch border, is obliged “to stay in a by the border control officer designated area or place, which can be protected against unauthorised departure.”[1]
-[2]
+Border detention: Pursuant to Article 6(1) and (2) of the Aliens Act, the third-country national who have been refused entry when they wanted to enter the Schengen area at the Dutch border, are obliged ‘to stay in a by the border control officer designated area or place, which can be protected against unauthorised departure.’[1]
+Border detention can be extended with the aim of transferring asylum applicants to the Member State that is responsible for the assessment of their asylum application according to the Dublin Regulation.[2]

-If an asylum seeker makes an asylum application at an external border of the Netherlands, his or her application will be assessed in the Border Procedure.
-Consequently, these asylum seekers can be detained based on Article 6(3) of the Aliens Act.
+If an asylum applicant makes an asylum application at an external border of the Netherlands, their application will be assessed in the Border Procedure.
+Consequently, these asylum applicants can be detained based on Article 6(3) of the Aliens Act.

-There is one border detention centre for detaining asylum seekers.
-Asylum seekers who enter the Netherlands via airplane or boat are required to apply for asylum at the detention centre at Justitieel Complex Schiphol.
-During this procedure, the asylum seeker will be placed in detention and the whole asylum procedure will take place in detention.
-Both of the personal interviews (eerste gehoor -first interview and nader gehoor-second interview) take place in the detention centre.
-The Dutch Council for Refugees will prepare the asylum seekers for these interviews; moreover, a staff member of the Dutch Council for Refugees can be present at the personal interview.
-This depends on whether the asylum seeker requests this and whether there is enough staff available.
+There is one border detention centre for detaining asylum applicants.
+Asylum applicants who enter the Netherlands via airplane or boat are required to apply for asylum at the detention centre at Justitieel Complex Schiphol.
+During this procedure, the asylum applicant will be placed in detention and the whole asylum procedure will take place in detention.
+Both of the personal interviews (aanmeldgehoor – registration interview and nader gehoor-second interview) take place in the detention centre.
+The Dutch Council for Refugees will prepare the asylum applicants for these interviews; moreover, a staff member of the Dutch Council for Refugees can be present at the personal interview.
+This depends on whether the asylum applicant requests this and whether there is enough staff available.
 The lawyer is also allowed to be present at the hearing but in practice, this rarely happens, as lawyers do not receive a remuneration for this activity.
 During the interview, there are IND accredited interpreters present.[3]
 Following the Gnandi judgement of the CJEU,[4] the grounds for detention during the appeal procedure have been altered in the Aliens Act, see Border Procedure.

-Territorial detention: Asylum seekers may also be detained in the course of the asylum procedure on the territory, in accordance with Article 59b of the Aliens Act, which transposes Article 8 of the recast Reception Conditions Directive.
-Article 59a of the Aliens Act foresees the possibility to detain an asylum seeker for the purpose of transferring him or her under the Dublin Regulation.
-This article refers to Article 28 of the EU Dublin Regulation.
+Territorial detention: Asylum applicants may also be detained in the course of the asylum procedure on the territory, in accordance with Article 59b of the Aliens Act, which transposes Article 8 of the recast Reception Conditions Directive.
+Article 59a of the Aliens Act foresees the possibility to detain an asylum applicant for the purpose of transferring them under the Dublin Regulation.
+This Article refers to Article 28 of the EU Dublin Regulation.

 Territorial detention is also applicable to persons without a right to legal residence under Article 59 of the Aliens Act.
-Detention based on Article 59 cannot be applied to asylum seekers during their asylum procedure or in some cases – after the Gnandi judgment – while they are waiting for the result of their appeal.[5]
+Detention based on Article 59 cannot be applied to asylum applicants during their asylum procedure or if the appeal procedure has suspensive effect – following the Gnandi judgment – while they are waiting for the result of their appeal.[5]

 [1] Article 6 Aliens Act.